harmony-one/h/progress/rikako-hatoya.md

+2026-03-26 Thu: Continued debugging with GCP batch-testing setup as well as local backtesting.
+Started initializing plan for RV calculation fix.

 2026-03-25 Wed: Familiarizing with batch backtesting system.
 Debugging with setup configuration with GCP.

 2026-03-24 Tue: In-person team sync with Aaron and Li, summarized and revised meeting notes.
 Set-up for new batch testing framework, revisiting of top-wallets script to incorporte to leaderboard.